-The recent collapse of the Hard Rock Hotel in New Orleans showed the world the dangerous consequences that can happen during the building construction process.
+The October 2019 collapse of the Hard Rock Hotel in New Orleans showed the world the dangerous consequences that can happen during the building construction process.
 Lives were lost and many people were injured.
 What happens next, and how are construction site injury cases different from “typical” personal injury cases?

 Construction injury cases are very complicated and potentially involve claims against the construction company, subcontractors, engineers, architects, and potentially other parties as well.
 As a result, there could be four or five or more parties being sued by the injured party or the family of the person who was killed as a result of the construction site failure.
 Each company or person being sued will generally hire their own attorney, so we are dealing with complex multi-party litigation which can be very intense and time-consuming.
 It’s the job of the attorney for the injured person, or the family for the person killed in the accident, to push the case forward.